rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name          Type     Value                           Comment
    ============  =======  ==============================  ===============================================================
-   requestId     string   [id]                            A string that uniquely identifies the request on the controller componentId   string   [id]                            ID of an RSMP component in the controller, typically a signal group. inputId       integer  [0-255]                         ID of an input.
-Uses the same mnumbering scheme as M0006 connectionId  integer  [0-255]                         ID of a connection, connecting an ingoing and an outgoing lane approachId    integer  [0-16]                          ID of an intersection approach laneInId      integer  [0-255]                         ID of an ingoing lane
+   requestId     string   [id]                            A string that uniquely identifies the request on the controller componentId   string   [id]                            ID of an RSMP component in the controller, typically a signal group inputId       integer  [0-255]                         ID of an input, using the same numbering scheme as M0006 connectionId  integer  [0-255]                         ID of a connection, connecting an ingoing and an outgoing lane approachId    integer  [0-16]                          ID of an intersection approach laneInId      integer  [0-255]                         ID of an ingoing lane